Who Loves A Lie in Real Estate?

 “Will your buyers expectations be satisfied by what they see if they enter an uninviting and cold room that does not match the virtual images that brought them to the property?”

-In today’s market where a home barely makes it to the MLS and often buyers are buying sight-unseen, you can argue that staging isn’t needed.
+In today’s market, buyers are often buying sight-unseen.
+Maybe you can argue that staging isn’t needed.
 With that logic home owners might argue Realtors are not needed either.
 Got your attention there, didn’t I?

 Let’s look at the lie.
 According to the National Association of Realtors (NAR), on average FSBO’s sell for significantly less than those houses listed with a Realtor.
 The same is true for virtually staged homes because buyers do not have that in person, emotional reaction.
 Real-estate professionals know this emotional connection is essential to get buyers to not only offer but not back out of that offer.